martinphellwig/brython_wf/site/doc/en/jsobjects.md

 > `__BRYTHON__` : an object use internally par Brython to store the objects needed for scripts execution

-Consequently, by default, a Javascript program can't access Brython objects.
-For instance, to use a function `echo()` defined in a Brython script to react to an event on an element in the page, instead of the syntax
+Consequently, by default, a Javascript program can not access Brython objects.
+ For instance, for a function `echo()` defined in a Brython script to react to an event on an element in the page, instead of using the regular javascript syntax:

     <button onclick="echo()">

-that doesn't work since the name _echo_ is not accessible from Javascript, the solution is to set an id to the element :
+(because the brython function _echo_ is not accessible from Javascript), the solution is to set an id to the element:

     <button id="mybutton">